final-form/react-final-form/docs/migration/formik.md

 - [`validateOnBlur`](../types/FormProps#validateonblur)

-It's the same at all.
+It's not the same at all.
 In Formik, `validateOnBlur` defaults to `true` and it allows you to tell Formik _not_ to validate on blur.
 React Final Form validates on every change by default, and setting `validateOnBlur` to `true` is a way to tell React Final Form to _only_ validate on blur (to _not_ validate on change).

 ## Props passed by `<Formik/>`